davidwalter0/go-qt5/README.md

 This is a fork of visualfc's qt4 bindings, and several critical bugs are inherited along the way.
 Until these bugs are fixed, **this package is not recommended for any real use**.
 I don't have any time to actively work on this project, but I'll keep reviewing and merging pull requests.

+Meanwhile, have a look at [QML bindings for Go](https://github.com/niemeyer/qml).

 ##Introduction
 go-qt5 provides with qt5 bindings for Go programming language, based on visualfc's go-ui library.